POLICIES AND PROCEDURES

 Wren operates a late fining system, if parents are more than 5 minutes late collecting their child without notifying nursery, there will be a £3 fine for every 15 minutes that they are late.
 Parents will asked to sign for the late charge upon collection.

 There is a separate pre-school policy for funded hours places.

 Wren Day Nursery acknowledges that parents’ needs may change.
 Consideration will be given to an alteration in sessions subject to the changes being compatible with the efficient running of the nursery.
 If agreement is given to an alteration in sessions, an increase in sessions will be carried out as soon as possible, a reduction in sessions will require 4 weeks notice given in writing.
 Full fees will be charged for the notice period.

 Refunds cannot be given for non-attendance, sickness or other reasons, as our staffing costs are incurred whether your child attends or not.
 Days booked may not be swapped – additional days will be charged at full rate and only if spaces is available.

-We offer each child up to 15 days 50% discounted holiday entitlement, provided it is booked with at least 4 weeks notice.
+We offer each child up to 15 days/sessions at 50% discounted holiday entitlement, provided it is booked with at least 4 weeks notice.
 The Holiday year runs from September - August in line with the academic term.
 Outside of the notice period or if exceeding entitlement holiday dates will be charged at full nursery rates.